macsampson/blender-keycap-generator/README.md

 ## Installation

-1. Download a zip this repo
+1. Download a zip of this repo
 2. Open Blender (3.0+)
 3. Go to `Edit > Preferences > Add-ons`
 4. Click `Install...` and select the zip folder